How to transfer mutual funds out of Coin?

 - Transfer to a non-demat mode (Physical mode, RTA Mode or Offline Mode): The mutual fund should be rematerialised from the previous broker or distributor to transfer the units.
 To rematerialise, see How to rematerialise mutual funds?

-There are two ways to transfer funds which are under a lock-in period:
+There are two ways to transfer mutual fund units which are under a lock-in period:

 - Rematerialisation for NSDL account: Locked-in units cannot be transferred in demat mode.
 If the units are under the lock-in period, they have to be rematerialised and then transferred.